piyushrpt/mojaveSetup/modules.md

 #### Create the "basic" module
 ---------

-We move all the stuff that we usually put in the .bashrc / .bash\_profile /.profile to a basic module files located at $HOME/privatemodules/basic.
+We move all the stuff that we usually put in the .bashrc / .bash\_profile /.profile to a basic module files located at /Users/agram/privatemodules/basic.
 We load this module by default in .bashrc / .bash\_profile / .profile.

+Remember to close the terminal and reopen a fresh one for further work after you setup this file.
+This will ensure that the basic module will be loaded by default.

 ```bash
 #%Module1.0#####################################################################